 Hollywood Institute of Beauty Careers is authorized by the U.S Citizenship and Immigration Services to issue the I-20 (Certificate of Eligibility) forms.
 The School accepts M-1 visas for those students wishing to attend our Institution.

 Applicants are encouraged to apply and submit applications for Admissions at least 60 days prior to the start of a program.
 International students are asked to furnish proof that they can read, write and speak English fluently.

-- For Applicants whose primary language is Spanish, Hollywood Institute of Beauty Careers is proud to to offer Cosmetologia (Cosmetology) and Especialista Completo (Full Specialist) in Spanish.
+For Applicants whose primary language is Spanish, Hollywood Institute of Beauty Careers is proud to to offer Cosmetologia (Cosmetology) and Especialista Completo (Full Specialist) in Spanish.

 Step 1: Apply to Hollywood Institute of Beauty Careers.